codeforanchorage/land_acknowledgement/README.md

 curl -XPOST localhost:8000/ -d Body=Anchorage%2C+ak
 ```

+In development the webserver, gunicorn, will relaod on changes to the code.

 To bring service down and remove containers use:

 ```
 docker-compose down